anmspro/Daily-iOS-App/README.md

 **iOS Based app with features such as Todo List, Weather Updates, Health Manager.**

 This app was developed for the purpose of Mobile Computing Lab project.
-Images used in this project is uploaded into "icons" folder.
+Images used in this project were uploaded into "icons" folder.
 The screenshots of the View Controller storyboards are also attached.

 **Main Storyboard**